Datadog API Catalog

 Overview

-Monitor your mission-critical API-driven business features, standardize and validate APIs performance expectations, and alert when performance deviates from them.
+Monitor your mission-critical, API-driven business features, standardize and validate API performance expectations, and alert when performance deviates from them.

 API Catalog combines data from across Datadog to provide opinionated workflows so you can explore and monitor your APIs from different sources in one unified view.
 API Catalog provides:

-• Automated discoverability - One inventory for all public, private, and partner APIs, where endpoints are the organizing principle.
+• Automated discoverability with one inventory for all public, private, and partner APIs, where endpoints are the organizing principle.

-• Correlation of all API metadata from different Datadog sources.
+• Correlation of and direct linking to API metadata from different Datadog sources.

 • API endpoint metrics, such as Last Seen, Requests, Latency, and Errors, to identify performance issues and track API health.